saf-dmitry/taskpaper-mode/README.md

 ## Syntax Highlighting

-You may specify special faces for specific tags using the option `taskpaper-tag-faces`.
+You may specify special faces for specific tags using the custom option `taskpaper-tag-faces`.
 For example:

     (setq taskpaper-tag-faces
           '(("start" . "green")
             ("today" . font-lock-warning-face)
             ("due"   . (:foreground "red" :weight bold))))

 A string is interpreted as a color.
 The option `taskpaper-faces-easy-properties` determines if that color is interpreted as a foreground or a background color.
-For more details see the documentation string of the variable `taskpaper-tag-faces`.
+For more details see the documentation string of the custom variable `taskpaper-tag-faces`.

 Note: While using a list with face properties as shown for `due` *should* work, this does not always seem to be the case.
 If necessary, define a special face and use that.

 Additionally, the faces used for syntax highlighting can be modified to your liking by issuing `M-x customize-group RET taskpaper-faces RET`.

-You can activate the task marks by setting the `taskpaper-pretty-marks` variable to non-nil, which makes the task marks appear as UTF-8 characters.
+You can activate the task marks by setting the custom variable `taskpaper-pretty-marks` to non-nil, which makes the task marks appear as UTF-8 characters.
 This does not change the underlying buffer content, but it overlays the UTF-8 character *for display purposes only*.
 Tasks can then be marked as done by clicking on the task mark with `mouse-1`.
 The overlay characters for the task marks can be customized using the `taskpaper-bullet` and `taskpaper-bullet-done` options.

 ## Cleaner Outline View